basvanwesting/genetic-algorithm/wip.md

 # TODO

-* first profiling and benchmarking
-    * revisit compete::Tournament
-* unique tournament v. non-unique
-* crossover without parents (let crossover determine merge or not)
+* need genotype concept, where a chromosome has more control over the internal structure of the genes.
+    * factories / permutations / mutation / crossover
+    * how to do this without loosing the reuse of existing mutate/compete/crossover structure?

-* seed best_chromosome back into population after degen
+* seed best_chromosome back into population after degenerate?
-* crossover all genes with chance per gene
-* crossover range of cheap